-Economic growth in the United States continues to be tepid yet consistent with approximately 209,000 non-farm jobs created in July 2017 resulting in a slight dip in the unemployment rate to 4.3%.
-The Federal Reserve has increased interest rates three times since December 2016 with indications of more increases to come, yet interest rates remain relatively low.
+Economic growth in the United States continues to be tepid yet consistent resulting in a slight decrease in the unemployment rate in October 2017 to 4.1%.
+The Federal Reserve has increased interest rates three times since December 2016 with indications of more increases to come, yet interest rates remain relatively low by historical standards.
 Given the pace of GDP growth, low inflation and the uncertainty associated with Federal Reserve fiscal policy and tax reform, we do not expect a sharp increase in long-term interest rates and expect reasonably healthy operating and financial market conditions to continue.

-In this economic climate, we continue to focus on (1) ensuring tenant satisfaction throughout our portfolio; (2) leasing available space in our in-service and development properties, as well as focusing on future large lease expirations; (3) completing the construction of our properties under development and redevelopment; (4) redeveloping and repositioning several key properties to increase future revenues and asset values over the long-term, despite the adverse impact on near-term revenue; (5) maintaining discipline in our underwriting of investment opportunities by (x) seeking pre-leasing commitments to begin new construction and (y) targeting acquisition activity in non-stabilized assets near innovation centers where we see the strongest prospects for overall growth and our operational expertise can create value; and (6) maintaining our conservative balance sheet by managing our near-term debt maturities.
+In this economic climate, we continue to focus on:

+- ensuring tenant satisfaction; - leasing available space in our in-service and development properties, as well as focusing on sizable future lease expirations well in advance; - completing the construction of our development and redevelopment properties; - continuing and completing the redevelopment and repositioning of several key properties to increase future revenues and asset values over the long-term, despite the adverse impact on near-term revenue and earnings; - maintaining discipline in our underwriting of investment opportunities by (1) seeking significant pre-leasing commitments before beginning new construction, and (2) targeting acquisition activity in non-stabilized assets near innovation centers where we see the best prospects for overall growth and our operational expertise can create value; and - managing our near-term debt maturities and maintaining our conservative balance sheet.

-During the second quarter of 2017, we signed leases across our portfolio totaling approximately 927,000 square feet.
-In addition, during July 2017, we signed additional leases totaling approximately 1.4 million square feet, bringing our total leasing since January 1, 2017 to approximately 2.9 million square feet.
-We commenced revenue recognition on approximately 1.3 million square feet of leases in second generation space in the second quarter.
-Of these second generation leases, approximately 1.0 million square feet had been vacant for less than one year and provides an average increase in net rental obligation of approximately 28%, demonstrating the strong internal growth opportunities embedded in our portfolio.
-Across our portfolio we are experiencing increases in construction costs, which result in increased tenant allowances and costs to build out tenant spaces.
-The overall occupancy of our in-service properties increased to 90.8% at June 30, 2017 from 90.4% at March 31, 2017 due mainly to leasing transactions at our Boston Central Business District ("CBD") properties, 601 Lexington Avenue in New York and our suburban Washington, DC properties.
+During the third quarter of 2017, we signed leases across our portfolio totaling approximately 2.6 million square feet, which is higher than our trailing 10-year historical quarterly average of 1.4 million, and commenced revenue recognition on approximately 1.3 million square feet of leases in second-generation space.
+Of these second-generation leases, approximately 1.0 million square feet had been vacant for less than one year and, in the aggregate, they had a slight increase in net rental obligations of approximately 2%.
+The muted increase in net rents was primarily due to two lease renewals in our New York region and one lease renewal in our Washington, DC region.
+Across our portfolio we continue to experience increases in construction costs, which generally result in increased tenant allowances and costs to build out tenant spaces.
+However, this quarter's statistics include several larger renewals with lower tenant allowance costs resulting in total transaction costs per square foot that do not reflect this trend.
+The overall occupancy of our in-service properties decreased to 90.2% at September 30, 2017 from 90.8% at June 30, 2017 due mainly to expected lease expirations at our 399 Park Avenue property.

-Our investment strategy remains largely unchanged.
-Other than possible acquisitions of value-add assets, such as those requiring lease-up or repositioning like Colorado Center in Santa Monica, California, we intend to continue to invest primarily in higher yielding new developments with significant pre-leasing commitments and redevelopment opportunities rather than lower yielding acquisitions of stabilized assets for which demand and pricing remains strong.
+Our investment strategy remains mostly unchanged.
+Other than possible acquisitions of value-add assets, such as those requiring lease-up or repositioning like Colorado Center in Santa Monica, California, we intend to continue to invest primarily in higher yielding new developments with significant pre-leasing commitments and redevelopment opportunities rather than lower yielding acquisitions of stabilized assets for which demand and pricing remain strong.